New

 Certificates of Insurance remain essential, but they are no longer sufficient.

 Modern vendor compliance programs validate service-specific credentials, licensing requirements, qualification standards, and contract alignment.
-Just as importantly, they emphasize ongoing monitoring rather than point-in-time approval.
+Just as importantly, they require continuous monitoring rather than point-in-time approval.

-This shift reflects the broader evolution of vendor management and the emerging trends PMCs should watch, as compliance has moved from isolated tasks to lifecycle-based governance.
-A vendor that was compliant at onboarding may not remain compliant without continuous oversight.
+This reflects the evolution of vendor management and the emerging trends PMCs should watch, as compliance moves from isolated tasks to continuous standard enforcement across the vendor lifecycle.
+A vendor that is compliant at onboarding may not remain compliant without ongoing oversight.

 Illustration showing vendor compliance as an ongoing lifecycle rather than a one-time approval